rupl/chrisruppel.com/blog/_posts/2018-07-19-progressive-web-app-drupal.md

 As the name suggests, it brings foundational aspects of a Progressive Web App (PWA) to any Drupal 7 site.
 With [almost one million Drupal 7 sites](https://www.drupal.org/project/usage/drupal) out there, the module aims to bring modern mobile functionality in the form of:

-* **Offline support** — the module provides a modest Service Worker which adapts automatically to your Drupal site, providing an offline experience with very little configuration needed.
+* **Offline support:** the module provides a modest Service Worker which adapts automatically to your Drupal site, providing an offline experience with very little configuration needed.
-* **Add to Homescreen** — the module also provides a `manifest.json` with all the required metadata to warrant the homescreen prompt.
+* **Add to Homescreen:** the module also provides a `manifest.json` with all the required metadata to warrant the homescreen prompt.

 If that sounds interesting to you, go try the [PWA Drupal module](https://www.drupal.org/project/pwa).
 Or continue reading for more tech details.